matkijahenkilo/tsih-robo/README.md

 ### gallery-dl configuration

+Depending of which website Tsih-Robo is going to get the images and send, you will need to configurate your gallery-dl to work in those websites.
+For that, you will usually need to create an account for example, Inkbunny in order to get the link for the bot to send.
+Some websites like Pixiv will need you to run an [oauth](https://github.com/mikf/gallery-dl#oauth) command in gallery-dl in order to download the images from the website and send it to Discord.
+It's recommended to export your browser's cookies for gallery-dl.

 Please check [here](https://github.com/mikf/gallery-dl#configuration) to understand how to configurate your gallery-dl.

-Export your browser's cookies using an addon and drag it inside this repository's folder.

 When using `gallery-dl.conf`, be sure to drag it inside tsih-robo folder in case you're on Windows.
 If you're on Linux just put it to /etc/